A block of feta cheese, cherry tomatoes, and olive oil are combined in this easy baked feta pasta recipe. Delicious, and oh so simple!

 About this easy pasta sauce recipe

-As always, keep reading for the full printable recipe with complete directions and nutrition information.
+As always, keep reading for the full printable recipe with complete instructions, specific measurements, and nutrition information.

 - Tomatoes: Choose cherry or grape tomatoes, which caramelize so well when roasted whole.
 Regular tomatoes may be too juicy and the skins can be tough.
 No tomato is completely off limits, though.